 Prescription Prepayment Certificates (PPC) are available in England and they can save you money.

 For further information on Prescription Prepayment Certificates click here.

 - Medicines administered at a hospital or an NHS walk-in centre.

 - Medicines personally administered by a GP or provided via a Patient Group Direction (PGD)

-- Medicines supplied at a hospital or clinical commissioning group (CCG) clinic for the treatment of a sexually transmitted infection, tuberculosis or for the treatment of a mental disorder for those subject to a supervised community treatment order
+- Medicines supplied at a hospital, or for the treatment of a sexually transmitted infection, tuberculosis or for the treatment of a mental disorder for those subject to a supervised community treatment order

 There is further information about prescription exemptions and fees on the NHS website